spacetab-io/linters-front/packages/eslint-config-spacetab-io/README.md

 # Eslint config by spacetab.io

+**Now supports Vue 3!**

+For Vue 2 use [0.1.0 version](https://github.com/spacetab-io/linters-front/tree/0.1.0/packages/eslint-config-spacetab-io) of this library.

 > Programs must be written for people to read, and only incidentally for machines to execute.
 > ###### Harold Abelson